 If you are having trouble managing too many debts, you can consolidate them into a single debt, even if you want to consolidate with bad credit.
 This is a personal loan that covers the cost of your current debts, leaving you with only a single payment every month.

 Consolidation does not eliminate your debt, but it does simplify it.
 However, it can be accompanied by high fees and variable interest rates that could end up being more expensive than what you were previously paying.
 Before consolidating your debt, it is best to speak to a credit counselor to decide whether this is the best course for your financial situation.

-If you do decide to use a debt consolidation loan, be careful not to take out additional loans or open new credit cards before it is eliminated.
+If you decide to use a debt consolidation loan, be careful not to take out additional loans or open new credit cards before it is eliminated.
 Otherwise, you will end up with additional debt that you cannot repay.

 6. Build an Emergency Fund

 As you work toward paying off your debt, you should also start to put money away in and an emergency fund.
 Building an emergency fund gives you more flexibility to handle surprise expenses, which makes it less likely that you will go into debt again in the future.

 Even a few hundred dollars can help if you need to have car repairs done or pay a doctor’s bill.
 This will reduce the likelihood that you have to take out a payday loan or additional credit card debt when unexpected expenses arise.